backstage/backstage/docs/plugins/backend-plugin.md

   // highlight-start
   userInfo: UserInfoService;
   httpAuth: HttpAuthService;
-  auth: AuthService;
   // highlight-end
 }

 export async function createRouter(
   options: RouterOptions,
 ): Promise<express.Router> {
-  // ...
-  const { userInfo, httpAuth, auth } = options;
+  const { userInfo, httpAuth } = options;

-  router.post('/me', async (request, response) => {
+  router.post('/me', async (req, res) => {
-    if (!auth.isPrincipal(credentials, 'user')) {
-      // Block requests that aren't from the user, this can include services or external callers. return response.status(401);
-    }
-    const credentials = await httpAuth.credentials(request)
+    const credentials = await httpAuth.credentials(req, {
+      // This rejects request from non-users.
+Only use this if your plugin needs to access the
+      // user identity, most of the time it's enough to just call `httpAuth.credentials(req)`
+      allow: ['user'],
+    });

     const userInfo = await userInfo.getUserInfo(credentials);

-    response.json(
-      {
+    res.json({
       // The catalog entity ref of the user.
       userEntityRef: userInfo.userEntityRef,

       // The list of entities that this user or any teams this user is a part of owns.
-        ownershipEntityRefs: userInfo.ownershipEntityRefs
+      ownershipEntityRefs: userInfo.ownershipEntityRefs,
-      },
-    );
-    ...
     });
+  });

+  // ...
+}
 ```